oracle-livelabs/oci/gdk-oci-logging/06-build-run-app/build-run-app.md

-# Build and Run the Application
+# Build and run the application and view the logs in OCI Logging

 ## Introduction

-This section of the lab takes you through the steps to build and run the sample application and then send emails.
+This section of the lab takes you through the steps to build and run the sample application and send application logs to OCI Logging.

 Estimated Lab Time: 10 minutes